simbo/gh-pages-example/README.md

   - `index.html` vs. `README.md`

-    There will be a conflict if you have both of these in your `gh-pages` root, as GitHub seems indecisive which one to use per default…
+    There will be a conflict if you have both of these in your `gh-pages` root, as GitHub seems indecisive which one of them to use per default…

 ## Feedback